ryankurte/authdog/README.md

 Where existingKeys is an array of token metadata for viable authentication tokens (those registered to the users account).

-This registration request object can then be used on the client with `u2f.sign(req.appId, req.challenge, req.registeredKeys, signatureCallback, req.timeoutSeconds);`.
-This must be stored for use when validating the client authentication response in the next step.
+This registration request object must be stored for use when validating the client authentication response in the next step.
+It can then be used on the client with `u2f.sign(req.appId, req.challenge, req.registeredKeys, signatureCallback, req.timeoutSeconds);`.

 To finalise the authentication process call:
 ```